Francis S. Dodge: Medal of Honor citation

 Dodge was awarded the Medal of Honor for his actions during the White River War on April 2, 1898.Rank and organization: Captain, Company D, 9th U.S. Cavalry.
 Place and date: Near White River Agency, Colo., September 29, 1879.
 Entered service at: Danvers, Mass.
 Birth: September 11, 1842, Danvers, Mass.
 Date of issue: April 2, 1898.

 With a force of 40 men rode all night to the relief of a command that had been defeated and was besieged by an overwhelming force of Indians, reached the field at daylight, joined in the action, and fought for three days.

 Post-military career

-After twenty-one years at Major rank, Dodge was promoted to Lieutenant Colonel and became a Deputy Paymaster General in the United States Army, assigned to the Department of the East until January 1904.
-Later that month, on January 23rd, Dodge received two promotions to full Colonel and then Brigadier General, with Congressional approval naming him Paymaster General of the United States Army.
+After twenty-one years at Major rank, Dodge was promoted to lieutenant colonel and became a Deputy Paymaster General in the United States Army, assigned to the Department of the East until January 1904.
+Later that month, on January 23rd, Dodge received two promotions to colonel and then brigadier general, with Congressional approval naming him Paymaster-General of the United States Army.
 He assumed his new duties the next day and remained in that post until his retirement on September 11, 1906.
 Dodge was succeeded by Culver C. Sniffen.

 Dodge died in Washington, D.C., on February 19, 1908; his health had declined over the years since returning from his multiple yellow fever infections and was buried in Arlington National Cemetery.